primetime43/Ratings-To-Plex-Ratings/README.md

 ## **How it works**

-This application provides a GUI to authenticate with your Plex account, select a server and library, import a CSV file with your IMDb / Letterboxd ratings, and update the ratings in your Plex library.
-IMDb syncing supports multiple title types (Movies & TV); Letterboxd syncing covers movies.
+This script uses a simple GUI to authenticate with your Plex account, select a server, import a CSV file with your IMDb/Letterboxd ratings, and update the ratings of your Plex movie library accordingly.

 Here's a brief rundown of the steps: